-Most people know they can save money by living in Mexico but don't think much about the ways that can affect their lifestyle, like how much more frequently they might be able to afford to entertain.
+Most people know they can save money by living in Mexico.
+What they don't think about is the ways that can affect their social life, for example how much more frequently they might be able to entertain.

 Once into my second year here, the time had come for me to to arrange my first cocktail party.
 The guests would be mainly Mexican.
 I knew that I would learn a few things about customs and taste buds.

 Mexicans want you to be happy.
 They never want to be the bearer of what could be “bad news."
-They are more likely to answer a direct question with what they think you want to hear, so you never really know what is going to happen, or how many people will be there.
+They are more likely to answer a direct question with what they think you want to hear.
+In a party situation, this leaves you little idea of what will happen or how many people will be there.
+The estimate is usually quite optimistic.

 I am sure you have encountered a great deal of commentary on the Mexican concept of time, usually applied to the rather worn example of waiting for the gardener, electrician or handyman but not how it affects your entertainment planning.

-I had set the party for 5:00 p.m. expecting no arrivals until at least 6:00.
-I was sweating over the arrachera steak and a hot grill, still in my work-out clothes at the appointed hour of the party and not in the least concerned about anyone arriving.
+I had set the party for 5:00 p.m. expecting no arrivals until at least 6:00 (I'm no greenhorn to Mexico!).
+I sweated over the arrachera steak and a hot grill, still in my work-out clothes at the appointed hour of the party not in the least concerned about anyone arriving.

-A few people arrived by 6:15 and some were calling to tell me they were on their way after 9:00 that night, just as the first guests were leaving.
+A few people arrived by 6:15.
+Some were calling to tell me they were on their way after 9:00 that night, just as the first guests were leaving.
 If you are trying to introduce certain people to one another, it can get difficult.
-They met as one was leaving, the other arriving.
+They'd meet as one was leaving, the other arriving.

-I didn't fall for that one.
-Mexicans are very generous, and women never come empty-handed, but expect something along the line of a gift, a jar of fancy olives for example, or cookies with a bow on the box you would not want to untie.
+Fortunately, I didn't fall for that one.
+Mexicans are very generous, and women never come empty-handed, but expect something along the line of a gift, a jar of fancy olives for example, or cookies with a bow on the box you would not want to untie that night.
+They were more in line with a gift, not the standard bottles of wine you come to expect when hosting parties at home.

 I should have carried a panoramic camera for the hot sauce isle.